microtrain/bootcamp/09-PHP/04-FormValidation.md

             1. Do not clear the form data on error
         1. If no errors, send the user to a thank you page

-2.1 - Loop through each form feild and test that field for errors.
+2.1 - Loop through each form field and test that field for errors.

 2.2 - Set truthy/falsey value or a boolean on error.
 This will tell the system how to rpoceed after the form is processed.